Udhays07/My-100-days-C-coding-Challenge/README.md

 85. Write Program to find longest palindrome in an array.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day85.c)
 86. Write Program to remove duplicate elements in an array. [(Code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day86.c)
 87. Write Program to find minimum scalar product of two vectors. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day87.c)
-88. Write Program to find sum of positive square elements in an array
+88. Write Program to find sum of positive square elements in an array. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day88.c)
 89. Write Program to find second smallest element in an array
 90. Write Program to for sorting the elements of an array
 91. Write Program for Reversing an array